keegango/lsqpy/README.md

 	x == z # Ok

 ### Sum of squares expressions
 Sum of squares expressions are created by summing the square of each entry in an affine expression.
-If you have an affine expression, a sum of sqaures expression can be created by calling the function sum_squares as shown below.
+If you have an affine expression, a sum of squares expression can be created by calling the function sum_squares as shown below.

 	x = Variable(4)
 	sum_sq_expression = sum_squares(x)